 Parent or one of its wholly owned Subsidiaries owns all of the issued and outstanding shares of capital stock (or other equity interests) of each Parent Subsidiary.
 No capital stock (or other equity interest) of any Parent Subsidiary are or may become required to be issued (other than to another Parent Entity) by reason of any Equity Rights, and there are no Contracts by which any Parent Subsidiary is bound to issue (other than to another Parent Entity) additional shares of its capital stock (or other equity interests) or Equity Rights or by which any Parent Entity is or may be bound to transfer any shares of the capital stock (or other equity interests) of any Parent Subsidiary (other than to another Parent Entity).
-There are no Contracts relating to the rights of any Parent Entity to vote or to dispose of any shares of the capital stock (or other equity interests) of each Parent Subsidiary held by a Parent Entity are fully paid and nonassessable under the applicable corporation Law of the jurisdiction in which such Subsidiary is incorporated or organized and are owned by the Parent Entity free and clear of any Lien.
+There are no Contracts relating to the rights of any Parent Entity to vote or to dispose of any shares of the capital stock (or other equity interests) of any Parent Subsidiary.
+All of the shares of capital stock (or other equity interests) of each Parent Subsidiary held by a Parent Entity are fully paid and nonassessable under the applicable corporation Law of the jurisdiction in which such Subsidiary is incorporated or organized and are owned by the Parent Entity free and clear of any Lien.